cBioPortal/cbioportal/docs/Import-Gene-Sets.md

 Gene sets are collections of genes that are grouped together based on higher level function or system characteristics, such as being part of the same molecular process or found to be co-regulated for example.
 Assessing gene sets in cBioPortal is useful when the user wants to visualize the number of mutations in sets of genes, or wants to see if all genes in a set are up- or down-regulated.
 To visualize gene set variation in a sample, the user can calculate scores per gene set per sample using the Gene Set Variation Analysis (GSVA) algorithm ([Hänzelmann, 2013](#references)).

 Before loading a study with gene set data, gene set definitions have to be added to the database.
-These can be custom user defined sets, or sets downloaded from external sources such as [MSigDB](#references).
+These can be custom user-defined sets, or sets downloaded from external sources such as [MSigDB](#references).
 Additionally, a gene set hierarchy can be imported which is used on the cBioPortal Query page for selecting gene sets.

 ## Table of contents